Code-Institute-Submissions/ci_milestone2/README.md

 ### Other Tools

 - GitHub
   Used to store this project's source code.

 - VS Code
   Main IDE.

 - Balsamiq
   Used to create wireframes for the website.

 - [Swiper.JS](https://swiperjs.com/)
   Swiper for recipe cards on inspiration section.

 - [Typora](https://typora.io/)
   Markdown editor.

+- Fygma
+  Wireframes

 ## Testing